Healing my skin and learning self-love on the way.

 Nature that heals

 It was many years later that I found something that worked!
 Pure aloe vera gel from my garden, but of course the texture wasn’t exactly ideal – it was sticky and messy but it worked!
 It was then that I started to venture into plant-based ingredients and botanical cosmeceuticals.
+While also discovering the importance of having a healthy skin barrier.

 Here are some general skincare tips for inflammation: